XRPLF/clio/unittests/README.md

 ## Running
 To run the unit tests, first build Clio as normal, then execute `./clio_tests` to run all unit tests.

-**Note:** If you don't want to test the Cassandra backend code, the relevant tests can be disabled like this: `./clio_tests --gtest_filter="-BackendCassandraBaseTest*:BackendCassandraTest*"`
+**Note:** If you don't want to test the Cassandra backend code, the relevant tests can be disabled like this: `./clio_tests --gtest_filter="-BackendCassandraBaseTest*:BackendCassandraTest*:BackendCassandraFactoryTestWithDB*"`

 # Adding Unit Tests
 To add unit tests, please create a separate file for the component you are trying to cover (unless it already exists) and use any other existing unit test file as an example.